jcolag/silver-bat-01-seeking-refuge/text/09-jailbreak.md

 "I---I work for Flint, just like you," I plead, Mom's melodrama showing in full force.
 "And I got my job through completely real channels, not just because I'm Flint's cousin's step-grandson like some of those jerks in Human Resources keep saying."
 He's still raging out---probably on some sort of drug---but he slowly lowers his rifle.
 There's nothing scarier to a lot of these people than the prospect of offending a member of some rich racist's self-entitled family.
 I know, because I grew up thinking that described me, only recently discovering that the family wasn't racist.
 Well, it's more that they're not *deliberately* racist, at any rate, and they do try to correct themselves when they put their feet in their mouths.
 The point is, I know a little something about nepotism and fascists.

-I'm getting off topic, here, and the rifle predictably comes back up.
+I'm getting off the topic, here, and the rifle predictably comes back up.
 "The boss wouldn't dig it if, like, one of the president's favorite extended family members had to file for workman's comp.
 Forget about what *his* bosses might say."

 He lowers the rifle again and our freed prisoners swarm in to take the jerk down.
 He goes down almost instantly, which is good, because I'm only just barely hanging on.
 One of our new friends grins at me.  "Ĉu ĉio bona, estro?"